silq-lang/silq/README.md

 PSI does not currently try to make any guarantees on backwards compatibility.
 If your project depends on PSI, write down the exact commit hash to ensure others can reproduce your results.
-The commit of HEAD at build time is displayed when running ./psi --help.
+The commit of HEAD at build time is displayed when running `./psi --help`.

 ## Build Instructions